Saint Titus: Life

 Early church tradition holds that Paul, after his release from his first imprisonment in Rome, stopped at the island of Crete to preach.
 Due to the needs of other churches, requiring his presence elsewhere, he ordained his disciple Titus as bishop of that island, and left him to finish the work he had started.
-Chrysostom says that this is an indication of the esteem Paul held for Titus.
+John Chrysostom says that this is an indication of the esteem Paul held for Titus.

 Paul summoned Titus from Crete to join him at Nicopolis in Epirus.
 Later, Titus traveled to Dalmatia.
 The New Testament does not record his death.

+Possible identification with Timothy

-It has been argued that the name "Titus" in 2 Corinthians and Galatians is nothing more than an informal name used by Timothy, implied already by the fact that even though both are said to be long-term close companions of Paul, they never appear in common scenes.
-The theory proposes that a number of passages—1 Cor.
-4:17, 16.10; 2 Cor.
-2:13, 7:6, 13–14, 12:18; and Acts 19.22—all refer to the same journey of a single individual, Titus-Timothy.
-2 Timothy seems to dispute this, by claiming that Titus has gone to Dalmatia.
-The fact that Paul made a point of circumcising Timothy but refused to circumcise Titus would indicate that they are different men, although certain manuscripts of Galatians have been taken (by Marius Victorinus, for example) to indicate that Paul did circumcise Titus.
+It has been argued that the name "Titus" in 2 Corinthians and Galatians was an informal name used by Timothy, a view circumstantially supported by the fact that both are said to be long-term close companions of Paul, even though they never appear together in these books.
+The theory proposes that a number of passages (1 Corinthians 4:17, 16.10; 2 Corinthians 2:13, 7:6, 13–14, 12:18; and Acts 19.22) refer to the same journey of a single individual, variously called Titus and Timothy.
+In support of this position, some draw on the fourth-century commentaries of Gaius Marius Victorinus.

 Veneration

-The feast day of Titus was not included in the Tridentine Calendar.
+Titus was venerated as a saint earlier than 261 CE.
+The feast day of Titus was not included in the Tridentine calendar.
 When added in 1854, it was assigned to 6 February.
 In 1969, the Catholic Church assigned the feast to 26 January so as to celebrate the two disciples of Paul, Titus and Timothy, the day after the feast of the Conversion of St. Paul.
 The Evangelical Lutheran Church in America celebrates these two, together with Silas, on the same date while he is honored on the calendars of the Church of England and Episcopal Church (with Timothy) on 26 January.

 The Eastern Orthodox Church commemorates Titus on 25 August and on 4 January.
-His relics, now consisting of only his skull, are venerated in the Church of St. Titus, Heraklion, Crete, to which it was returned in 1966 after being removed to Venice during the Turkish occupation.
+His relics, now consisting of only his skull, are venerated in the Church of St. Titus, Heraklion, Crete, to which it was returned in 1966 after being removed to Venice during the period of Ottoman Crete (1667–1898).

 Titus is the patron saint of the United States Army Chaplain Corps.
 The Corps has established the Order of Titus Award, described by the Department of Defense: